 Academic Affairs.
-Dean, College Of Natural Science, Forestry, And Agriculture.
+Dean, College Of Natural Sciences, Forestry, And Agriculture.
 Maine Agricultural & Forest Experiment Station.
 J. F. Witter Teaching and Research Center (University Of Maine) Records

 Historical records of cattle herds maintained at the experimental farm at the University of Maine and at other university farms.